Liam Grimsey, BSc (Hons) Counsellor & Psychotherapist, Registered MBACP

 Training, qualifications & experience

 I am a Humanistic Integrative Counsellor with a BSc (Hons) in Counselling & Psychotherapy obtained through The Sherwood Psychotherapy Training Institute.
-This was a British Association for Counselling and Psychotherapy (BACP) accredited degree course and therefore I am BACP registered.
-I am also a BACP member.
+This qualification is a British Association for Counselling and Psychotherapy (BACP) accredited degree course and therefore I am BACP registered am also a BACP member.

-I have previously provided counselling for a family and children's charity, a GP surgery and a hostel, all based in Nottingham.
-I am able to offer both short and long term therapy.
+Previous to the above I have provided counselling for a family and children's charity based in Nottinghamshire, a GP surgery in St Anne's Nottingham and a Nottingham hostel.
+All of which involved both short and long term therapy.

-I have experience of working with a wide range of issues including stress, anxiety, depression, lack of confidence or self esteem, serious health issues, relationship issues - including abusive relationships, anger and loss.
-I have also worked with trauma and issues which have historical roots from childhood which continue to impact in adulthood.
+I have experience of working with a wide range of issues including stress, anxiety, depression, lack of confidence or self-esteem, serious health issues, relationship issues - including abusive relationships, anger and loss.
+I have also worked with trauma and issues which have their roots from childhood.

 Areas of counselling I deal with